ckan/ckanext-scheming/README.md

 number to indicate a change to the description JSON format.

-### `dataset_type`, `group_type` or `organization_type`
+### `dataset_type`

-These are the "type" fields stored in the dataset, group or organization.
+This is the "type" field stored in the dataset.
-For datasets it is used to set the URL for searching this type of dataset.
+It is also used to set the URL for searching this type of dataset.

 Normal datasets would be available under `/dataset`, but datasets with the `camel_photos.json` schema above would appear under `/camel-photos` instead.

-For organizations this field should be set to `"organization"` as some parts of CKAN depend on this value not changing.

 ### `about_url`